raylutz/daffodil/README.md

 ### data typing and conversion

-Since we are using Python data objects, each cell in the array can have a different data type.
-However, it is useful to convert data when it is first read from a csv file to make sure it is handled correctly.
-CSV files, by default, provide character data and therefore, without conversion, will provide `str` data.
+Daffodil stores data as native Python objects, and each cell in the array may hold a value of any type.
+As a result, data typing is flexible by design and not enforced unless explicitly requested.

+Type conversion is most relevant when reading data from CSV files.
+CSV input is inherently text-based, so values are initially read as str unless converted.
+In many workflows, converting the entire dataset eagerly is unnecessary or undesirable, so Daffodil allows type conversion to be applied explicitly and selectively.

-Data which is missing is provided as null strings, which will be ignored in apply or reduce operations.
-When converted to other forms, such as a NumPy array, these values will be expressed as missing data using NAN or other indicators.
+Missing data in CSV input is represented internally as null strings.
+These values are ignored in apply and reduce operations.
+When data is converted to other representations, such as NumPy arrays, missing values may be expressed using NaN or other sentinel values.
+Null strings are used internally because they display cleanly when printed, avoiding the visual clutter associated with NaN.
-Daffodil uses null strings because they will print correctly when viewed, rather than seeing the distracting NAN indicators.

-Data type conversion is mainly an issue when converting from/to .csv file formats.
-In many cases, type conversions of the entire file may be avoided, so it is handled explicitly. `dtypes` is a dictionary where each column can have a Python type expressed, such as
-`str`, `int`, `float`, `dict`, `list`.
+Column type hints may be provided using the optional dtypes dictionary, which maps column names to Python types (for example, str, int, float, dict, or list).
+These types are advisory and are primarily used to guide conversion from string values when reading CSV data.
+Type conversion is applied only when explicitly requested, preserving lazy evaluation and minimizing unnecessary data transformation.

+As an alternative to specifying dtypes directly, a schema class may be provided when constructing a Daffodil instance.
+When used, the schema defines column names, intended types, and default values in a single location using standard Python type-annotation syntax.
+The dtypes dictionary is derived automatically from the schema annotations, and conversion behavior remains unchanged.

 ### `.apply_dtypes(dtypes, unflatten, from_str)`